 RC: Yes.
 In my view, there is no need to search for a threshold.
 Nobody denies that there is evidence for the repair of cellular damage.
 But we cannot ignore that the repair mechanisms are also statistical in nature.

 KSP: Biological effects of radiation has been studied for the past 100 years.
-The stochastic effects such as cancer world not have even been through about, but for the long an expensive epidemiological studies.
+The stochastic effects such as cancer world not have even been thought about, but for the long an expensive epidemiological studies.
 Is it not unfair to spend too much of resources, in fact, vast sums of money to carry out studies about an agent which is now known to be much less hazardous than hundreds of toxic chemicals about which practically nothing is known.

 RC: I may say that physicists should take the blame for it.
 The study of nuclear physics progressed rapidly.
 Some of the best brains entered the profession.
 The study of physics was intellectually satisfying and scientifically stimulating.
 Unfortunately, the same was not true for chemicals.
 Of late, biologists are also stating to use more and more mathematical formulations.
 Probably natural sciences are getting ready to make quantitative estimate.